wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/creating-registry-resources.md

-# Creating Registry Resources
+# Creating a Registry Resource

-Initially, your registry resources project will contain only a `pom` file.
+Initially, your Registry resources project will contain only a `pom` file.
 You can create any number of registry resources inside that project.

 ## Step 1: Creating the resource artifact

-Right-click the [Registry Resource project](../../creating-projects/#registry-resource-project) and click **New** -> **Registry Resource**.
+Right-click on the `Registry Resource project` and click **New** -> **Registry Resource**.

 <img src="../../../assets/img/create_artifacts/new_resource/select-resource.png" width="500">